Overseas student type

 - apply relevant skills in pastoral care through the execution of a substantial research-based project, capstone experience or piece of scholarship.

-The Master of Pastoral Care consists of 288 points comprised of:
+The Master of Pastoral and Spiritual Care consists of 288 points comprised of:

 - 96 points of Postgraduate Foundational units comprised of: